Instant Pot Tomato Soup

 Instructions

-• Place tomatoes and garlic on a baking tray, drizzle with 2 tablespoons of olive oil, season with salt, pepper, and red pepper flakes, roast for about 25 minutes, or until soft and charred on the tops.
+• Place tomatoes and garlic on a baking tray, drizzle with two tablespoons of olive oil, season with salt, pepper, and red pepper flakes, and roast for about 20-25 minutes or until soft and charred on the tops.

 • Remove tray from oven and set aside.